Yellow-chevroned parakeet: Diet

-The bird feeds mostly on seeds and fruit in its native habitat, and feral populations have adapted to take in blossoms and nectar.
+The bird feeds mostly on seeds and fruit in its native habitat, and feral populations have adapted to eat blossoms and nectar.
 During dry periods, which often leads to fruit scarcity, the bird adapts by eating more seeds, particularly from the plant Erythrina dominguezii.
-These birds are also observed participating in Geophagia, being the deliberate ingestion of soil, commonly in location of clay licks.
+They also consume Bombacaceae trees, commonly known as silk cotton trees, which is the most popular food choice for the parakeet.
+These birds have been observed participating in geophagia, the deliberate ingestion of soil, commonly in location of clay licks.
 Feral birds also come to bird feeders.
-Wild birds primarily use disturbed forest and forest clearings around settlements.
-They rarely use deep tropical forest.
+Yellow-chevroned parakeets also consume arboreal termite nests, which are made of a mixture of clay and organic matter, as well as termite feces and saliva that acts as glue for the nest.
+The termite nests appear to provide more physiological benefits than ordinary ground soil, including macronutrients like potassium, magnesium, and aluminum, which may help with egg formation during the breeding season.

+Breeding

 Yellow-chevroned parakeets usually find holes in trees for nesting.
 They also form nesting tunnels in dead palm fronds.
 The female lays four to five eggs.
 After raising their young, all birds form rather large communal roosts until the next breeding season.